Climate change and indigenous peoples: Indigenous knowledge

+Governance

 By extension, governance, especially climate governance, would benefit from an institutional linking to IK because it would hypothetically lead to increased food security.
 Such a linkage would also foster a shared sense of responsibility for the usage of the environment's natural resources in a way that is in line with sustainable development as a whole, but especially with the UN's Sustainable Development Goals.
 In addition, taking governance issues to indigenous people, those who are most exposed and disproportionately vulnerable to climate issues, would build community resilience and increase local sustainability, which would in turn lead to positive ramifications at higher levels.
 It is theorized that harnessing the knowledge of indigenous persons on the local level is the most effective way of moving towards global sustainability.
 Indigenous communities in Northern Australia have specific generational traditional knowledge about weather patterns and climatic changes.
 These communities have adapted to climate change in the past and have knowledge that non-indigenous people can utilize to adapt to climate change in the future.
-More recently, an increasing number of climate scientists and Indigenous activists advocate for the inclusion of TEK into research regarding climate change policy and adaptation efforts for both indigenous and non-indigenous communities.
+More recently, an increasing number of climate scientists and indigenous activists advocate for the inclusion of TEK into research regarding climate change policy and adaptation efforts for both indigenous and non-indigenous communities.

+In 2008, the Centre for Biodiversity and Conservation of the American Museum of Natural History (AMNH) brought together a panel of indigenous leaders, indigenous knowledge scholars, and climate change scientists in order to discuss the role indigenous people have to play in climate change mitigation and how it can be implemented.
+The conference was titled Sustaining Cultural and Biological Diversity in a Rapidly Changing World: Lessons for Global Policy.

 The Intergovernmental Panel on Climate Change (IPCC) emphasized their support for the inclusion of IK in their Special Report: Global Warming of 1.5 °C saying:There is medium evidence and high agreement that indigenous knowledge is critical for adaptation, underpinning adaptive capacity through the diversity of indigenous agro-ecological and forest management systems, collective social memory, repository of accumulated experience and social networks...Many scholars argue that recognition of indigenous rights, governance systems and laws is central to adaptation, mitigation and sustainable development.

-By region
+By continent

 Africa

 Climate change in Africa will lead to food insecurity, displacement of indigenous persons, as well as increased famine, drought, and floods.
 The impact of climate change in Africa falls disproportionately on indigenous people because they have limitations on their migration and mobility, are more negatively affected by decreased biodiversity, and have their agricultural land disproportionately degraded by climate change.

-In Nigeria, the Niger Delta has been reported to be the most climate-vulnerable region in Nigeria.
-Incidences of flooding have been recorded annually especially in settlements along the Niger River and its tributaries and this overwhelmed many towns and resulted into the displacement of people from their homes.